borzacchiello/seninja/readme.md

 #### Version and Dependencies
 Tested with
-- binary ninja `1.2.2001-dev` personal license
+- binary ninja `1.2.2001-dev` with personal license
 - python `3.6.9`
 - z3 `4.8.7`